At just 22 years old, Jake suffered a stroke. Two days after leaving hospital, he had another. This is his story.

 The ambulance arrived within 15 minutes and, because I got to the hospital so quickly, I was given the clot-busting drug, thrombolysis, which was fantastic.
 The stroke I had was ischemic, meaning I had a clot in my brain, but no bleeding.

-After administering the thrombolysis, an angiogram, where they went through my groin up to my brain, confirmed that the clot had definitely been broken down.
+An angiogram, where they went through my groin up to my brain with a camera, confirmed that the clot had definitely been broken down.
 The drug worked so well that I was looking forward to play in my cricket grand final two weeks later.
 Yet two days after leaving hospital, I suffered another stroke.

 This time, I waited in Emergency for 6.5 hours and by the time I was seen by a doctor, I had missed the opportunity for thrombolysis.
-I had to be airlifted to a Melbourne hospital for clot retrieval, where I remained for a week.
+I had to be airlifted to a Melbourne hospital, where the plan was for the surgeons to perform a clot retrieval, where I remained for a week.